microsoft/autogen/website/docs/Examples/Integrate - OpenAI.md

     # num_samples can further limit the number of trials for different hyperparameter configurations;
     # -1 means decided by the optimization budget only
     num_samples=-1,
-    model=tune.choice(
-        [
-            # These two models are in Beta test and free to use from OpenAI as of Feb 2023,
-            # so no actual cost will incur (please double check when you run it).
-They are not free in Azure OpenAI.
-            # The optimization is based on the price in Azure OpenAI as of Feb 2023.
-            "code-cushman-001",
-            "code-davinci-002",
-        ]
-    ),
     prompt=[
         "{prompt}",
         "# Python 3{prompt}",